 - Visitor Guide – Things to see & do and events in Burlington – Tourism Burlington

-- Burlington Public Library – Offer many services for newcomers including Information Burlington, multi-lingual collection and newspapers, partnerships with Halton Multicultural Council and various faith organization, citizenship classes etc.
+- Burlington Public Library – Offer many services for newcomers including Information Burlington, information for residents who are new to Canada, multi-lingual collection and newspapers, partnerships with Halton Multicultural Council and various faith organization, citizenship classes etc.

 - Museums of Burlington – provide Cultural Access Passes for free admission for documented new Canadian citizens